 In addition, please bring three copies of the front and back of the youth’s health insurance card.
 Also include three copies of the first page of the youth’s passport, which must be valid for at least a month after the end of the trip.

-Older youth traveling on their own — for example to a Youth Meeting camp — need to fill out the Youth Traveling Alone Legal Information Form.
+Older youth traveling on their own — for example to a Youth Meeting camp — need to fill out the Child Traveling Alone Legal Form.
 Bring two copies completed but unsigned to Prep Day, where they will be signed and witnessed.
 You will fill in the program number and the dates of travel at Prep Day.

 Some health insurance companies provide information about which doctors to see if you need medical attention in a particular city.
 If such information is available, a printout can be helpful to include with other travel-related documents.
 For example, Blue Cross/Blue Shield provides lists of approved doctors in various cities around the world here.